Administration🔗

 How to Access Feature Flags🔗

-In Admin/Network/Feature Flags, the feature flag options are presented as a collection of checkboxes.
+In Administration/Network/Feature Flags, the feature flag options are presented as a collection of checkboxes.
 The feature flags are generally used to enable or disable visibility of options in the UI and other system wide behaviors.
 Please consult with BE Networks regarding the usage of these settings beyond the defaults that are set upon installation.

 Report🔗